fortunegbai/ColdPlay_KissCam_Incident/README.md

 ##  Personal Reflection

-If I were working on TikTok, Instagram, or a live-event platform, I’d consider:
+If I were working on TikTok, Instagram, or other live-event platforms going forward, I’d conside:

 - **Context-flagging layers**: AI-driven prompts could be added when videos include ambiguous or emotionally charged footage
 - **Pause-and-reflect rollouts**: A short delay or confirmation step before sharing emotionally sensitive clips, especially after content  reached 50+ million views, as seen in the Coldplay clip